Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   * `&ungrib`
     * `prefix`: Leave it at the default option, `FILE`.
 * Run `./ungrib.exe` to generate intermediate files in the format of `FILE:YYYY-MM-DD_hh` - one file for each time.
+* If there are any errors, `vi ungrid.log` to check what errors. `Shift+G` will take you to the last line.

 ## Step 2a: Static Geographical Data.